SharinaS/Cloud-Engineering-Fundamentals/databases.md

 You must have *automatic backups* turned *on* in order to deploy a read replica.

-> For performance. *For scaling*...
+> For performance. *For scaling*.
+For security....
 NOT for disaster recovery.

+Regarding Security:

+* public key encryption is used when RDS sets up communication between read replicas and the source DB instance.

 Use read replicas for very read-heavy DB workloads.